 Paid advertising has a distasteful ring to it, I know.
 But it works!

 Paying for ad space can be expensive, so you have to be very careful if you do choose this route.
 I recommend if you found search engine optimization fun, that you consider Pay-Per-Click (PPC) advertising.

-Basically, you’ll research in Google and bid on keywords.
+Basically, you’ll research Google and bid on keywords.
 When those keyword conditions are met and you win the bid, your ad appears.
 If a searcher clicks the ad, you pay Google.
 And ideally, that user pays you (by buying something).
 I’m oversimplifying, but that’s the idea.

 Pay-per-click is the best return on investment (ROI) of all marketing methods.
 If it works for you, it’s a great way to earn more traffic on your site, drive sales, and gather data about what people using search engines will click on.
-Using search for paid advertising also dovetails with Search Engine Optimization—if you learn what people click when they search, you can make content to win those top spots, rather than paying for it!
+Using search for paid advertising also dovetails with Search Engine Optimization—if you learn what people click on when they search, you can make content to win those top spots, rather than paying for it!

 #5 Go Where Your Readers Are